 1. Do not contact (touch) injured or unknown animals in any fashion.
 A bite from an animal may require immediate medical treatment for the injury or rabies.
-Immediately call animal control.
+Immediately call animal control if you think there is a public safety risk.

 2. Keep children indoors and alert others.